This online guide has all the information and links to documents you need to deliver coaching across the Frontline and Pathways programmes.

 Welcome!

 Coaching is an essential component of our programmes, contributing to the growth and development of a strong community of practice and leadership for our social workers, social work managers and leaders.
-It is great to have such a skilled network of coaches as part of the Frontline community to support those participating in the Frontline and Pathways programmes.
+It is great to have such a skilled network of coaches as part of the Frontline community to support those participating in our programmes.

 Our coaching community

 Please send all queries to coachingsessions@thefrontline.org.uk.
-The coaching teams will respond to your query or connect you with the relevant member of the leadership programmes team.
+The coaching team will respond to your query or connect you with the relevant member of the leadership programmes team.

 Coaching Manager